HexaCluster/pg_dbms_lock/README.md

 ## [Installation](#installation)

-There is no special requirement to run this extension but your PostgreSQL version must support extensions (>= 9.1) and the [pg_background](https://github.com/vibhorkum/pg_background) extension must be created in each database where you planned to use `pg_dbms_lock`.
+To be able to run this extension, your PostgreSQL version must support extensions (>= 9.1) and the [pg_background](https://github.com/vibhorkum/pg_background) extension must be created in each database where you planned to use `pg_dbms_lock`.

 To install the extension execute
 ```